 Evidence-based philanthropy.
 To some, that phrase offers the promise of long-overdue rigor.
 If the first principle of philanthropy and social impact is to do good, then evidence-based philanthropy ensures that we honor its corollary: Do no harm.

-To others, that phrase represents all that is going wrong with philanthropy and social innovation—the rise of the ivory-tower theorists and technocrats whose logic models and fixation with metrics blind them to real-world knowledge and common sense.
+To others, that phrase represents all that is going wrong with philanthropy and social innovation — the rise of the ivory-tower theorists and technocrats whose logic models and fixation with metrics blind them to real-world knowledge and common sense.

 It’s time to rethink that pesky E word: evidence.
+A broader definition can include three circles of evidence to identify the most promising approaches for evidence-based philanthropy.

 Evidence = Observations